robtweed/node-mdbm/README.md

 					1  = data at the previous subscripted node, but no child subscripts exist results.dataValue = the value (if any) at the previous subscript

-- mdbm.getAllSubscripts(globalName, subscripts, function(error, results) {});
+- mdbm.getAllSubscripts(GlobalName, subscripts, function(error, results) {});

 	Gets all the values of the subscripts that exist below the specified subscript(s):

-	globalName = name of Mumps global (literal)
+	GlobalName = name of Global (literal)
 	subscripts = array specifying the required subscripts ('' if all 1st subscript values are to be returned) eg ["a","b","c"]  will return an array of all subscripts that exist below this level of subscripting

 	Returns:

-	    results = array of all subscripts found immediately below the specified global node.
+	    results = array of all subscripts found immediately below the specified Global node.

-- mdbm.increment(globalName, subscripts, delta, function(error, results) {});
+- mdbm.increment(GlobalName, subscripts, delta, function(error, results) {});

-	Atomically increments the speficied global node by the specified amount.
+	Atomically increments the speficied Global node by the specified amount.
 If the node does not exist, it is created and its initial value is assumed to be zero:

-	globalName = name of Mumps global (literal)
+	GlobalName = name of Global (literal)
-	subscripts = array specifying the required subscripts ('' if the top-level global node is to be incremented) eg ["a","b","c"]
+	subscripts = array specifying the required subscripts ('' if the top-level Global node is to be incremented) eg ["a","b","c"]
-	delta: the amount by which the specified global node is to be incremented (default = 1)
+	delta: the amount by which the specified Global node is to be incremented (default = 1)

 	Returns:

 	    results.value = the new value of the incremented node

-- mdbm.decrement(globalName, subscripts, delta, function(error, results) {});
+- mdbm.decrement(GlobalName, subscripts, delta, function(error, results) {});

-	Atomically decrements the speficied global node by the specified amount.
+	Atomically decrements the speficied Global node by the specified amount.
 If the node does not exist, it is created and its initial value is assumed to be zero:

-	globalName = name of Mumps global (literal)
+	GlobalName = name of Global (literal)
-	subscripts = array specifying the required subscripts ('' if the top-level global node is to be decremented) eg ["a","b","c"]
+	subscripts = array specifying the required subscripts ('' if the top-level Global node is to be decremented) eg ["a","b","c"]
-	delta: the amount by which the specified global node is to be decremented (default = 1)
+	delta: the amount by which the specified Global node is to be decremented (default = 1)

 	Returns: